-11.1: Does MySQL Enterprise Backup work with MySQL Server version x.y.z?
+12.1: Does MySQL Enterprise Backup work with MySQL Server version x.y.z?

-See Section B.2, "File Compatibility with Older MySQL or InnoDB Versions" for details of compatibility between different releases of MySQL Enterprise Backup and MySQL Server.
+See Section B.2, "Compatibility with MySQL Versions" for details of compatibility between different releases of MySQL Enterprise Backup and MySQL Server.

-11.2: What is the big ibdata file that is in all the backups?
+12.2: What is the big ibdata file that is in all the backups?